WEDDING PHOTOGRAPHY FAQ’s

 I said yes to some friends weddings in 2009, and from there, friends told friends who told friends.
 Suddenly, I’m getting voted best photographer, traveling here and there across the nation, getting booked up 40 weddings in a year.

 And now fast-forward to today, this 2017 year, the Mt.
 Everest base camp wedding I photographed went viral internationally, crashing my website, appearing on many talk shows and news networks, and trending across the globe.
 I’ve been selected to give a TEDx talk this year.
 Reality shows have contacted me to appear on their show.
-I was selected in the top 100 best wedding photographers in the U.S. and Canada in 2016, via SLR Lounge, as well as won multiple awards including being the recipient of the 2016 Sony Impact Award at the Wedding and Portrait Photographers International (WPPI) awards show for assisting in raising funds to rebuild Nepal.
-I’m proud to be an instructor who speaks at conferences, universities, workshops, on top of shooting nearly 40 weddings in a year, plus engagement sessions and other shoots, writing articles and being published in top photographic industry magazines.
+I was selected in the top 100 best wedding photographers in the U.S. and Canada in 2016, via SLR Lounge.
+Furthermore, I have won multiple awards including being the recipient of the 2016 Sony Impact Award at the Wedding and Portrait Photographers International (WPPI) awards show for assisting in raising funds to rebuild Nepal.
+I’m proud to be an instructor who speaks at conferences, universities, workshops, on top of shooting nearly 40 weddings in a year, plus engagement sessions and other shoots.
+I enjoy writing articles and being published in top photographic industry magazines.
 I thank God for giving me gifts and allowing me to shine.

 What if something happens to you and you can’t photograph my wedding?